Total robustness in Bayesian Nonlinear Regression: Introduction

-To answer these calls, we define what we call a framework targeting \emph{total robustness}: the first approach, to the best of our knowledge, that simultaneously accommodates covariate ME, misspecification of the regression model, and misspecification of the ME distribution within a general nonlinear regression setting.
-The basis of our framework is \emph{Bayesian nonparametrics}, which provides the ability to model unknown distributions and incorporate prior information via DPs, yielding the flexibility required for Bayesian total robustness.
+To answer these calls, we formalize \emph{total robustness} as simultaneous robustness to covariate ME, regression-model misspecification, and misspecification of the ME distribution in general nonlinear regression.
+Robustness in this regime is naturally expressed through the unobserved covariate--outcome joint distribution, since both ME and regression misspecification perturb it.
+The observed response therefore remains informative about the latent covariate through the regression relation, and we take this joint law as the nonparametric learning target.
+The basis of our framework is \emph{Bayesian nonparametrics}, which enables us to model unknown distributions and incorporate prior information via Dirichlet processes (DPs), providing the flexibility required for Bayesian total robustness.
 To explain this claim and situate our contribution, we now survey the existing Bayesian nonparametric work on robustness.